-This is a great campground in close proximity to everything you could want or need, whether it is outdoor adventure, or a fun evening out in a cool city with a great vibe like Bend.
-The campground allows you to feel like you are getting away from the city, but still has strong enough cellular coverage for those who need to stay connected.
+This is a great campground in close proximity to everything you could want or need.
+Regardless of if that is outdoor adventure, or a fun evening out in a cool city with a great vibe like Bend.
+The campground allows you to feel like you are getting away from the city.
+But still has strong enough cellular coverage for those who need to stay connected.
 We had heard a lot of positive feedback about this campground and area in general before our visit, and we were not disappointed.
-We will definitely return.
+A return visit is definitely planned.

 We had a wonderful three week long stay at this Bend Sunriver RV park.
 Even though we were working a lot during those three weeks, we still got out to enjoy the area, and had a number of great visits with RVing friends at the campground.
 Our visit was in August of 2017 and the weather was gorgeous.
 We had good tree coverage at our RV site, so we rarely ran our air conditioner and didn’t need to run the heater.

 Temperature varied 30-40 degrees F between the daytime high, and night time low.
 But that variation combined with the shade kept us very comfortable.
 The campground is open year round.
 But very few folks come here in the winter in their RVs.
 Unless they are wanting to ski at the local ski resorts.
 It is primarily a summer time park.